 5. Will supervision obtained in another state count towards licensure in Virginia?

 Yes, as long as it meets the requirements of the Board’s regulations.
-The Credentials Reviewer is unable to make a determination as to whether this time will count until you submit a complete application for consideration.
+The Board is unable to make a determination as to whether this time will count until you submit a complete application for consideration.

-6. If I was approved to take exam, do I need to stay under supervision?
+6. If I was approved to take the clinical exam, do I need to stay under supervision?
 What if I change jobs?
 Do I still need to meet with my supervisor weekly?

 Yes, you must stay under Board approved supervision until you have passed your examination if working in a non-exempt setting.
 If you have a change in supervision (i.e. a change in job duties, supervisors and/or location) you must receive board approval to continue providing clinical social work services in that setting.
 You must continue to meet with your supervisor weekly in accordance with Regulation 18VAC140-20-50.

 1. Do I have to have a license to provide social work services?

 If you work in a non-exempt (for-profit) setting, you are required to be a Licensed Baccalaureate Social Worker (LBSW), Licensed Master’s Social Worker (LMSW) or Licensed Clinical Social Worker (LCSW).

 Work in an exempt (not for-profit) setting does not require licensure to render services.